Ofelia Fernández: Political career

-An activist and feminist, Fernández participated in the demonstrations in support of the legalization of abortion in Argentina, and spoke at the commission-level debate during the treatment of the 2018 bill at the National Congress.
+As an activist and feminist, Fernández participated in the demonstrations in support of the legalization of abortion in Argentina, and spoke at the commission-level debate during the treatment of the 2018 bill at the National Congress.
 Fernandez was also the youngest speaker at the G20 counter-summit organized by the Latin American Council of Social Sciences in November 2018.

 Fernández was the third candidate in the Peronist Frente de Todos coalition's party list for the City Legislature 2019 election.
 She cast her first vote during the Primary elections in August.
 She was elected to the city legislature on 27 October 2019, commencing her legislative term on 10 December of the same year.
 Following her election to the legislature, Fernández was then highlighted by various sources as "the youngest legislator in Latin America."

 Fernández is a member of Vamos, a left-wing group organized within the Patria Grande Front.
 Within the City Legislature, she sits in the Frente de Todos parliamentary bloc.

+During the 2023 election, she supported Juan Grabois for the presidency in the Unión por la Patria primary.
+Juan Grabois and Sergio Massa agreed a common list for national and citywide legislators and Fernández was left out.